Skip to main content

 1 mentions Positive Neutral Negative

-• “Perhaps the biggest gripe I would have is the non-existent collision physics.
-For a historical game like this, where close-quarters ship firefights happen a lot, the AI will come right in to fight.
-There are frequent collisions, but the ships just bounce off each other stutteringly until one bounces enough to move away.
+• “Perhaps the biggest gripe I have is the non-existent collision physics.
+In a historical game like this, where close-quarters ship firefights happen a lot and the AI comes right in to fight, there are frequent collisions.
+However, the ships just bounce off each other stutteringly until one bounces enough to move away.
 This is ridiculous when the pointy end of an ironclad Civil War gunship rams into the side of a wooden sailing vessel.
-There is no destruction occurring at all, except for the slight percentage damage added to the ships' damage stat, but this sometimes doesn't occur at all.
+There is no destruction occurring at all, except for slight percentage damage added to the ship's damage stat, which sometimes doesn't occur at all.
 Ramming a ship like this would certainly sink at least one of them outright.”

 • replayability